 During 2015 – 2018, we conducted 202 surveys for marshbirds at herbicide application treatment sites and paired control sites across 9 WMAs.
 Observers recorded 524 detections of 5 marshbird species (Table 2).
 American bittern was the most commonly detected species (199 total observations), followed by sora (141), Virginia rail (78), pied-billed grebe (73), and least bittern (33), with no detections of yellow rails.
 We did not detect any differences in mean expected counts between treatment and control sites during spring 2015 surveys (the spring prior to herbicide application) for any individual species (Table 2, Figure 3).

 After herbicide application, the expected mean counts varied among species and by year (Table 2, Figure 3).
-In 2016, the first year after herbicide application, we detected no difference in mean counts for any of the individual species (Table 2); however, point estimates for all 5 species were lower in treatment than in control sites.
+In 2016, the first year after herbicide application, we detected no difference in mean counts for any of the individual species (Table 2).
 There were no significant differences in mean counts for any species in 2017 (the second spring following herbicide application).
-In the third spring following herbicide application (2018), we observed higher mean counts at treatments sites than at control sites for soras (t193 = -3.373, p = 0.020) and Virginia rails (t193 = -3.167, p = 0.037; Table 2, Fig 3) and point estimates were higher for all species except least bitterns.
+In the third spring following herbicide application (2018), we observed higher mean counts at treatments sites than at control sites for soras (t193 = -3.373, p = 0.020) and Virginia rails (t193 = -3.167, p = 0.037; Table 2, Fig 3.

 Although we did not quantify changes in vegetation resulting from herbicide application as part of our study design, our observations of vegetation response were consistent with those described in the peer-reviewed literature.
 The first spring after herbicide application, vegetation structure and condition were similar at both treatment and control sites—large swaths of dead residual vegetation from the previous growing season.
 However, with the emergence of new growth, areas treated with herbicide had far less green vegetation density than did control sites (without herbicide application).
 Without renewed growth, residual vegetation in the treated sites decayed over time and floating mats begin to disintegrate through wave and wind action (Sojda and Solberg 1993, Linz et al. 1994).
 The second season after treatment, at areas treated with herbicide, vegetation differed both from the first year following treatment and from control sites—live cattail was less vigorous and decay of residual stems of previous years’ growth resulted in vegetation with less structural complexity.